opichals/markdown-themeable-pdf/README.md

 -	Right-click on a markdown file in Tree-View and select `Markdown to PDF` **or**
 -	Press `ctrl-shift-E` (E = Export) in the editor area when a file is opened

+### CLI (ALPHA)

+The whole markdown-themeable-pdf.git repo can be installed as a regular npm package without any Atom editor install just by cloning the repository and issuing npm install

+    npm install

+Exporting a markdown file is as follows

+    node ./cli.js ./path/to/torender.md

 #### Page breaks

 You can start any time a new PDF page with typing Snippet/Shortcode `page-break` in your markdown editor.
 So you can prevent such ugly breaks in lists or other contiguous areas.